The Blackity Black Show - NOW Magazine

-The Blackity Black Show is a live virtual comedy show where the audience (you) is muted, but gets to experience some of the best Black comedians in the city give their takes and make you laugh.
-Are you safely quarantining?
-Are you upping your dose of vitamin D, now that days are shorter?
-Might we suggest a bit of comedy, too?
-The Blackity Black Show offers just that.
-November 11 at 8:30 pm. $12.
-Tickets at eventbrite.ca

-We have a literal ALL star lineup of comics which include Guled Abdi, Chris Robinson, Keesha Brownie and more!
-PWYC options available.
-An email with the Zoom link will be sent after purchase of ticket.
+An email with the Zoom link will be sent after purchase/registration of ticket.

 Comments are Closed.